The Elk Horn Pack: Yearling pups go hunting

 Elk Horn wolf showing dark box on its radio collar.

 We soon had to pack up our camp and head for home, still marveling over our brief peek into the lives of the Elk Horn pups and their parents.

 Caution: We urge everybody who camps where wild animals may be present to keep a clean camp.
 This includes almost anywhere in our national or state parks, national forests, and lands managed by the Bureau of Land Management.

 Store food in vehicles or hard-sided campers.
 If you backpack and don’t have an approved bear-proof canister, be sure to keep food in a “bear bag,” hung properly in a tree.
 If you don’t know how to do this, please learn before you go.
-Here are links to two excellent articles on proper food storage for campers and backpackers.
+Here are links to three excellent articles on proper food storage for campers and backpackers.

 Let’s keep our wolves and bears wild!
 A fed wolf or bear may soon be a dead one.